 How much money should you spend on a speaker?
 Home speakers can stretch well into the thousands — especially when brands would have you believe that a house isn’t a home without an appropriately linked speaker in every single room.
 But if you buy well, there’s no reason your speaker shouldn’t last you a long time.
 This means a speaker shouldn’t just have a good battery life but a good shelf life and the perfect ratio of strong sound to (ideally) aesthetically pleasing design.
-Whether you’re splashing out on a sound bar for investment’s sake, or just looking for a cheerful speaker to use in the kitchen, you can benefit from the wisdom of the eight audio and design experts we spoke to, to find the best speakers for your home.
-The results range from the best speakers for audiophiles to the best speakers to pair up with your phone, your TV, or even your turntable.
+Whether you’re splashing out on a sound bar for investment’s sake, or just looking for a cheerful speaker to use in the kitchen, you can benefit from the wisdom of our panel of experts, which include creative directors, audio engineers, podcasters, and buyers.
+Their options include the best speakers for audiophiles to the best speakers to pair up with your phone, your TV, or even your turntable.
 And we’ve looked through our archives to find some of the best speakers recommended by people with excellent taste, too.

 Best all-round home speakers